psu13/mutable-hakyll/draft/qm-two-ways.md

 > generalization based on the 2-norm rather than the 1-norm, and on complex numbers rather
 > than nonnegative real numbers.

+Needless to say, my programmer brain finds this idea much easier to get a hold on than all those differential equations that I never learned how to solve.
+In fact, this algebraic viewpoint is also the quickest path to understanding the two puzzles about quantum mechanics that no one can seem to get a handle on, even after almost 100 years: measurement and entanglement.

+### The Rules

+### Entanglement

+### Measurement

+### The Problem

+### Appendix